umich-vci/terraform-provider-bluecat/docs/resources/ip4_network.md

 - `shared_network` (String) The name of the shared network tag associated with the IP4 Network.
 - `template` (Number) The ID of the linked template
 - `type` (String) The type of the resource.
-- `user_defined_fields` (Map of String) A map of all user-definied fields associated with the IP4 Network.